 Information for In-Home Child Care Providers

-What if I provide care for more than four unrelated children in my home?
+What if I provide care for more than six children in my home?

-If you provide care for more than four unrelated children in your home, you are required to have a license.
-You can apply for a license through the Department of Health and Senior Services.
+If you provide care for more than six children in your home, you are required to have a license.
+You can apply for a license through the Department of Health and Senior Services..

 How do I become registered with DSS?

-To become a registered child care provider, a Registration Application and Agreement form must be submitted to DSS.
+To become a registered child care provider, a Registered Child Care Provider Agreement form (CD-269) must be submitted to DSS.
 This form must be completed in full and signed, certifying you have read, understand, and will comply with the agreement.

 You must also: